FayedRCS/bookbot/README.md

-BookBot is my first project!
+BookBot is a book related project!

 Quick testing of installations
 All updated and running